 View the retirement checklist to help with basic planning and preparation.

 Can my vacation or compensable sick leave payout be deferred?

 Yes, your Terminal Benefit Payout (TBP) or Leave Payout may be deferred into the 403(b) and/or 457(b) retirement plan with proper planning.
 To make a deferral upon retirement from the University, contact your campus UPB Benefits Services office on or before 60 days prior to last day of employment to submit a paper election form (electronic Salary Reduction and/or Redirection Agreement cannot be used, a paper form must be submitted).
 Contact your campus UPB Benefits Services office for assistance in completing and submitting this form.
 You may use the Monthly or Bi-weekly Terminal Benefits Net Pay Calculator to calculate an estimate of the net pay you will receive upon termination of employment with the University.

 How can I access earnings statements and W-2s?

 You will have access to self-service in NESSIE for only 3 months after your retirement date.
 You are encouraged to copy or print your earnings statements for your personal files for future reference.
 If you receive a W-2 in the mail, please contact your campus UPB Payroll Services office for instructions if your address will change prior to the mailing of form W-2 next January.
-If you receive your W-2 electronically, you will only have access to NESSIE for 3 months after separation, after this time you should logon to www.eprintview.com to view your W-2.
-The Employer PIN is 0243; the Log on is your UIN number and the Password is your birth date in the following format 18-Jan-61 (including the dashes).
+If you receive your W-2 electronically, you will only have access to NESSIE for 3 months after separation, after this time, go to www.eprintview.com to view the W2.
+Please contact UPB Payroll Services for your login information.